 On an over/under bet, the total goals of the game by both teams, extra innings included, must fall over or under the side selected.

-For example, the posted line on a hockey game is:
+For example, the posted line on for an NHL Totals bet is:

 A bettor could choose one of two Total (over/under) bets on this matchup: